The Neuroscience of Love: Why Your Heart Hurts

 Attachment Styles Through The Lens Of The Neuroscience of Love

 In a more anxious pattern, the neuroscience of love is wired toward hyperawareness.
 You notice small details and shifts, sometimes before the other person does.
-A vague comment, a slightly colder tone, or a period of silence can feel enormous.
+A vague comment, a slightly colder tone, or a period of silence can register as enormous.
 Your heart hurts quickly because your brain has linked small signals with big risk.
-Connection feels amazing when it is there and unbearable when it feels shaky.
+Connection feels amazingConnection feels amazing when it is there and unbearable when it seems shaky.

 In a more avoidant pattern, the neuroscience of love has often linked closeness with pressure or loss of freedom.
 When someone comes toward you emotionally, your nervous system reads it as a possible demand you cannot meet.
-Your heart can hurt too, but you might feel it more as tightness or irritation rather than obvious sadness.
+Your heart can hurt too, but you might perceive it more as tightness or irritation rather than obvious sadness.
 Pulling back becomes a way to calm your system and protect yourself.

 When Two Different Love Brains Collide